 Poittemill is a world leader in the field of powder processing, fine-grinding solutions and preparation from laboratory to industrial scale.
 Its know-how allows the company to develop custom-made solutions to most effectively meet the needs of its customers.

-Jean-François Maréchal, Poittemill’s managing director, will be presenting at Bridge2Food’s Plant-Based Foods & Proteins Summit Americas in Chicago May 10-12 on the latest disruptive innovations in dry fine milling and fractionation.
+Jean-François Maréchal, Poittemill’s managing director, will be presenting at Bridge2Food’s Plant-Based Foods & Proteins Summit Europe in the Netherlands 21-23 June on the latest disruptive innovations in dry fine milling and fractionation.

 Poittemill has been operating since 1933.
 How has the company adapted itself to a changing market, particularly in plant-based proteins?